Creating Multisite Settings Pages

 function more_settings_cb() {

 Let’s begin with the moment that in order to save network settings we are going to use network_admin_edit_{ACTION} action hook.
-If you look through any of the available network options pages tutorials, you will see that this hook is used in every of them.
-The thing is that when we create regular options pages in WordPress we do not have to do anything to save them into the database – Settings API is going to care about it.
-But now… we are using an action hook… so what is the point of combining register_setting() function with it?
+If you look through any of the available network options pages tutorials, you will see that this hook is used in every one of them.
+The thing is that when we create regular options pages in WordPress we do not have to do anything extra to save them into the database – Settings API is going to care about it.
+But now… we are using an action hook even if you’re going to use the method with the Settings API.

 <?php